Helpful context:

 return self._balance

 A class is a blueprint.
-An instance is an object created from that blueprint:
+An instance (or object) is a specific thing created from that blueprint:

 class Animal: